 Davenport currently serves as Chief Development Officer responsible for Business Development, Marketing and Acquisition activities.

 Prior to leading Source4Teachers, Kendley spent more than 20 years in the K-12 education space serving as Vice President and Senior Vice President for Sodexo Education.
-In that time, he was a key senior leader in the $3.2B Education Division and was fully responsibility for all offer development and sales/marketing management in the U.S. While at Sodexo, was responsible for negotiating highly complex multiyear contracts –some as much as $300 MM- and achieved a consistent development rate of 7+ percent.
+In that time, he was a key senior leader in the $3.2B Education Division and was fully responsible for all offer development and sales/marketing management in the U.S. While at Sodexo, he was responsible for negotiating highly complex multiyear contracts –some as much as $300 MM – and achieved a consistent development rate of 7+ percent.

 Mr. Davenport is affiliated with and an active member of a variety of boards and charities including The National Association of School Boards, The Council of Urban Boards of Education, The American Association of School Administrators, The National Center for Research and Technology, and the Pamplin College of Business at Virginia Tech to name a few.